 Tip: Stylishly pair a sheer blouse with matching or contrasting colored camisole.

 Playing with pieces of the same color scheme adds a unique vibe to your look.
 Unlike trying to make two different colors work together, going monochrome in business casual workwear is so easy and appears effortless.
 Although we know the work you put in to look this good.
 For a non-formal work environment, pair a statement blazer with matching shorts like Nancy Isime.

 #6.
 Impeccable tees

 For those days your work requires you to show up in a T-shirt, don’t go the predictable route by combining it with simple blue or black jeans.
-Rather, raise your fashion game and show up in dull colored, but rich African-print skirt or an ever dependable fitting black pants.
+Rather, raise your fashion game and show up in a dull colored, but rich African-print skirt or an ever-dependable fitting black pants.
 If you’re feeling extra, accessorize with a hat, like Nancy and contrasting colored pumps.

 Photo: Instagram | Nancyisimeofficial